rmorales723/FinalProject/README.md

-# Project Template: React/Rails API

-## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+This project has a React frontend and a Rails backend API together.
+Below are the setup instructions:

 ## Requirements